MSingerLab/COMETSC/docs/source/quickstart.rst

 This will auto-download the depencencies necessary for running the tool.
 If you prefer to download the source code directly, you can clone the COMET source from our Github_, navigate to the cloned directory, then install it using Python.
-If you are having issues setting up the virtual environment, have a look at the documentation at python's tutorial_ .

 Now, run COMET on your data.
 Give the files of your data as the first three arguments and your desired output directory as your second argument.